va loan network white logo

 Complex VA Scenario Tools

-Start here if you are not sure how “weird” your file looks.
+Start here if you’re not sure how “weird” your file looks.
 These tools do not approve or deny anyone.
-They simply flag complexity, surface where entitlement and occupancy questions usually appear, and point you to the right guides and lender conversations.
+They flag complexity, surface common friction points, and route you to the right next steps and guides.

 1. Complex Scenario Triage

 Choose the situation that best matches your file and fill in a few details.
-The tool scores how complex the scenario is for most VA lenders and suggests next steps and deeper guides.
-Higher scores usually mean you want a lender who does this kind of VA work all the time.
+The tool scores how complex the scenario is for most VA lenders and suggests next steps.

 Extra complexity signals